-Representatives from the Admission, Business, Dining Services, Financial Aid, Payroll, Registrar, and Student Development and Campus Life offices will be available to assist you between 9 a.m. and 2 p.m. on move-in day in Lorentzsen Hall.
+Representatives from Admission, the Business Office, Dining Services, Financial Aid, Payroll, Registrar's Office, and Student Development and Campus Life will be available to assist you between 9 a.m. and 2 p.m. on move-in day in Lorentzsen Hall.

 If you have NOT had your ID photo taken, you will need to have your photo taken between 9 a.m. and 2 p.m. on move-in day in Lorentzsen Hall, or any other day at the Dining Services office in the Knutson Campus Center.